Winter Running Nutrition and Safety

 - Moving away from food and nutrients and thinking about the practicalities of winter running.
 It is important that we take extra precautions when running outside, both for our safety and for our health.

 - Keep warm, especially if going out for a long run.
-Wear layers as you can always take them off and tie hem round your waist.
+Wear layers as you can always take them off and tie them round your waist.
 Remember to take a hat and gloves, remember exposure of the head and face are thought to account for a large proportion of body heat loss.

 - Finally, don’t take risks, if the weather or environmental conditions are not conducive to safe running then keep active doing another sport for a short while e.g. swimming, gym, treadmill, spinning